laulambr/sarscov2_intrahost/README.md

 ## Illumina
-Time to install the pipeline took less than 15 minutes on standard desktop computer.
+Time to install the Illumina pipeline took less than 15 minutes on standard desktop computer.

 1. Download the initial environment installation file
    ```